The WSIB shall not review the future economic loss (FEL) payments more than 60 months post-initial FEL determination, unless:

 When final review occurs before the worker returns to employment

-If the final review occurs before the worker finds a job, the WSIB uses the available wage information for the identified SO as of the WT plan completion date.
-If the WSIB originally used
+If the final review occurs before the worker finds a job, the WSIB uses the available wage information for the identified SO as of the completion date for the RTW plan (with training).
+If the WSIB originally used:

 - mid-range wages to determine the post-injury earnings, updated mid-range wages are used.
-This generally occurs if the WT plan was designed to improve a worker’s existing or transferable job skills, see 19-03-03, Determining Suitable Occupation.
+This generally occurs if the plan was designed to improve a worker’s existing or transferable job skills, see 19-02-10, RTW Assessments and Plans.

 Exception: adjusting earnings to that of an experienced worker

-- has never returned to work despite being able to do so and has chosen not to co-operate in his or her work reintegration (WR) with the injury employer and/or WR obligations, or
+- has never returned to work despite being able to do so and has chosen not to co-operate in their RTW activities, assessment, plan etc., or

 - returned to work, but is voluntarily under-employed.